 Kemira Oy in Finland is a global chemical company that has customers in water-intensive industries.

 The company's focus is on paper pulp, oil, gas and water treatment.

 Together with a partner company, Energy Opticon has delivered an energy management solution to optimize the operation of the electrolysers in combination with electricity trading at Kemira Chemical's bleaching plants in Äetsä and Joutseno in Finland.

 The electrolyzers at Kemira's facilities correspond to a total of nearly 250 MW in rated power and are used to produce chlorate (with hydrogen as a by-product).

 The delivery included economic and environmental production optimization of Kemira's production of hydrogen and chlorate in combination with electricity trading.
 It also included an information management system for the storage and further processing of data as well as for reporting.

-What is so special about this delivery is that electrolysis production for three different sites was modeled with forecasts for their chlorate production, together with optimal plans for electricity purchase and sales, for day-ahead, intraday and balancing markets.
+What is so special about this delivery is that producing with electrolysis for three different sites was modeled with forecasts of their chlorate production, along with optimal buying and selling plans for electricity, for day-ahead, intraday and balance markets.

-Kemira Oy earns large sums from this solution and internal research showed that return of investment for the optimization system was less than a year.
+Kemira Oy earns large sums from this solution and internal research showed that the payback time for the optimization system was less than a year.